 Later the same year in December, inspections revealed that the finger section of a rubber glove was found in a resident’s meal, and a piece of plastic was found in another resident’s mouth.
 The wife of on the residents reported the plastic being found and stated that it was not the first time something like this has happened.
 In addition, several infractions were found in the kitchen area.
 The blade of a can opener was found with built-up debris, the storage racks were dirty and rusted, and the oven racks were filthy.

 In April 2013, inspectors returned to the nursing home to find several broken appliances.
 A cooler was labeled as condemned and unusable after inspectors noticed it was too warm to properly store food, and both a water heater and dishwasher were broken.

 Remember, if your loved one has been victim to nursing home abuse and/or neglect, a leading nursing home abuse lawyer can help you.
-Our award-winning team of nursing home abuse attorneys at McIver Brown law firm are happy to offer you assistance.
-Give us a call today for a free, no-obligation consultation.
+Nursing home abuse attorneys are happy to offer you assistance.
+Call today for a free, no-obligation consultation.

 Lawsuit Filed for Nursing Home Abuse in Illinois

 A nursing home patient’s family has filed a lawsuit for nursing home abuse in Arlington Heights, Illinois after finding maggots growing in her ear.

 According to reports, 90-year-old Alzheimer’s patient, Catherine Mccann, was taken to the hospital after a nurse at Lutheran Home found close to 57 maggots growing in her ear.
 Shortly after the hospital removed the larvae from the patient’s ear, the family filed a lawsuit at the Cook County Court for nursing home abuse and neglect.